 We have the $E^2$-page

 and this is the limit.
-We find that there is a second order topological insulator $E^{\infty}_{1,2} = \Z_2$ in the symmetry class $n=3$. $E^{\infty}_{1,2}$ also describes the second order anomaly in the symmetry class $n=0$, the magnetic $4$-fold rotation symmetry $C_4T$, where the anomalous edge state is localized at a $1$-skeleton:~\cite{SchindlerHigher}
+We find that there is a second-order topological insulator $E^{\infty}_{1,2} = \Z_2$ in the symmetry class $n=3$. $E^{\infty}_{1,2}$ also describes the second-order anomaly in the symmetry class $n=0$, the magnetic $4$-fold rotation symmetry $C_4T$, where the anomalous edge state is localized at a $1$-skeleton~\cite{SchindlerHigher}: